DAILY DISCIPLINE #62

 THE KING GOD CHOSE

 It is beyond our comprehension that God could love us so much as to "cooperate in our rebellion".
-But that is what happened in our story.
-He knew the people were set on having a different king from Himself and so He picked a man for them - one that would look good to them.
+But that is what happened in this historical story.
+He knew the people were set on having a different king from Himself and so He picked a king - one that would look good to them.

 Day 10 Saul was God's choice for their king.
 What was he like?